maruel/dlibox/go/README.md

-# dlibox
+# dlibox for Go

-Drives an APA-102 / Dotstar LED strip via a Raspberry Pi and expose a web server to control it.
+Drives an APA-102 LED strip via a Raspberry Pi and expose a web server to control it.

 ## Features